Delta, Gol boost air accord in $446 million stock, debt deal

 Delta and Gol also agreed to extend the terms of their strategic and commercial operating agreements, the statement said.

-Writing and additional reporting by Jeb Blount; Editing by Christian Plumb and Diane Craft
+Writing and additional reporting by Jeb Blount; Editing by Andrew Hay and Christian Plumb